 If the Sensing Polling Trigger frame is soliciting an EHT TB PPDU:

-The RU Allocation, SS Allocation/RA-RU Information, and PS160 fields are identical to the corresponding fields in the EHT variant User Infor field (9.3.1.22.5 (EHT variant User Info field).
+The RU Allocation, SS Allocation/RA-RU Information, and PS160 fields are identical to the corresponding fields in the EHT variant User Infor field (9.3.1.22.5 (EHT variant User Info field)).

 The UL MCS field is identical to the UL EHT MCS field in the EHT variant User Info field.